Return to key areas of work

 Target: 100%

-How we are doing: All 22 sites identified for biodiversity projects this year have been confirmed to be within a priority area.
-This measure will be achieved.
+How are we doing: All 22 sites identified for biodiversity projects this year have been confirmed to be within a priority area.
+Twelve projects are delivered or continuing to be delivered, remaining projects are in progress

 On track